storecloudproject/blockfin/datastructures/README.md

 * block finalization interval is not constant and varies depending on the time it takes for all validators to validate the transactions in the block.

-While block finalization takes finite time to complete, BlockFin’s pipelined block validation process allows parallelization of independent steps.
+While block finalization takes finite time to complete, BlockfinBFT’s pipelined block validation process allows parallelization of independent steps.
 So, while a block is being finalized, future blocks may be getting assembled at the same time.
 So, the effective rate of block finalization is higher than the rate at which individual blocks are finalized as shown in fig. 1.

 ![image alt text](pipeline.png)

-Fig. 1 — BlockFin’s pipelined block assembly and validation process
+Fig. 1 — BlockfinBFT’s pipelined block assembly and validation process

 The block assembly and validation process works as follows: